Displaying present location in the site.

 Innovation Management Framework

-NEC has created the position of Chief Technology Officer (CTO) to help establish a companywide perspective in its effort to optimize development investment across the Company and link its corporate strategy with the planning of collaboration strategies with others.
+NEC has created the position of Chief Technology Officer (CTO) to help establish a companywide perspective in its effort to optimize technology development investment across the Company and link its corporate strategy with the planning of collaboration strategies with others.
 The CTO has overseen the creation of a framework for examining and promoting technology development strategies in cooperation with business units and the Research & Development Division.
+In addition, NEC is ramping up research and development by deploying technologies outside the Company earlier and engaging external partners.

 R&D Bases Tasked with Creating Social Value Globally